Accepted Quality Level (AQL) Chart for Apparel Industry

 AQL:

-Average defective item = No. of defective item found during inspection / Total no. of item inspection X 100.
+Average defective item = No. of defective items found during inspection / Total no. of item inspection X 100.

-Following AQL system can be used in garments industry for final inspection.
+The following AQL system can be used in the garments industry for final inspection.

 1. AOL 1%